stanislaw/notes_on_software_engineering/README.md

 When exploring with code, a combination of quick-and-dirty scripts can sometimes create miracles, giving immediate and valuable insights.
-Instead of discarding an idea because it's complex and time-consuming, try implementing a very basic version first—it might provide useful insights or even a functional solution right away.
+Instead of discarding an idea because it's complex and time-consuming, try implementing a very basic version first because it might provide useful insights or even a functional solution right away.

 ### Task Sequencing: Group Related Activities for Efficiency